fac18/resources/README.md

 3. Enter any resources to the page that you want
 4. Add a link to your new file to the directory list above.
+5. Add a home link back to this readme at the top of your page.
-5. Commit/merge etc the changes
+6. Commit/merge etc the changes

 ### If adding a resource to an existing page...